AndreasArne/python-examination/README.md

-It is possible to add `msg` string to assert-functions with options about student and correct answer to assignments.
-At the moment it supports `"norepr"`.
-If you don't want repr() to be run on the students respons.
+It is possible to set member `norepr` to True on a testcase.
+If you don't want `repr()` to be run on the students respons before printing it when a test fail.

 # TODO:
+- [ ] How will it look analyzer look when all commands are not yet implemented.
 - [ ] Try `_mult_arguments`.
 - [ ] Write tests
 - [ ] Add CircleCi